andrew-anter/backup-api/README.md

 ## Variables

-To run this project, you will need to change the following variables in backupServer script to match your personal perfences
+To run this project, you will need to change the following variables in backupServer script to match your personal preferences

 `pathToCopyFrom` : the path to folder to copy data from